All Episodes

 So I get this note.

-Traditional media outlets gonna go nuts.
+Traditional media outlets going to go nuts.

 She praised God.

-Minneapolis police say that Gina Somm worked for the city's department from 93 to 97, was fired for lying during an internal investigation.
+Minneapolis police say that Gina Somm, worked for the city's department from 93 to 97, was fired for lying during an internal investigation.

-The president of the police officers federation of Minneapolis says police were investigating a complaint that Assam swore at a bus driver while she was handling an incident on a city bus.
+The president of the Police Officers Federation of Minneapolis says police, we're investigating a complaint that Assam swore at a bus driver while she was handling an incident on a city bus.

-And note the first line the security guard being credited with shooting.
+And note the first line, the security guard being credited with shooting.

 Ed in Milford, Connecticut.